Setting Up Your Workstation

 Experiencing problems at your computer station?
 Here is what you can do:

-- Assess your workstation and your work habits by using the User Friendly Workstation Diagram and Personal Workstation Checklist on this website.
+- Assess your workstation and your work habits by using the User Friendly Workstation Diagram and completing the RSS online ergonomcics training and risk assessment.
 Implement recommended changes that you can.
 Ask your supervisor to help you find solutions to problems you cannot resolve on your own.

 - Rotate your job tasks or take a stretch break after every half hour of intensive computer use.

 - Enroll in the next "Computer Health Matters" workshop or take it online to learn more about designing a user-friendly workstation and stretches to relieve computer-related aches and pains.
-You can register online at http://blu.berkeley.edu for either the in-person workshop or online training.
+You can register online from our workshops page.(https://uhs.berkeley.edu/facstaff/ergonomics/classes-workshops)

 - Ask your departmental computer workstation evaluator to evaluate your workstation.
-To find out who your departmental computer workstation evaluator is, ask your supervisor, Department Safety Coordinator, or call Ergonomics at (510) 643-2540.
+To find out who your departmental computer workstation evaluator is, ask your supervisor, Department Safety Coordinator, or view our homepage for requesting evaluations through a campus ergonomist.

 - Notify your supervisor and call the campus Occupational Health at (510) 642-6891 for an appointment if you are experiencing pain, numbness and tingling, stiffness or cramping, or loss of grip strength.